-Warts vary in appearance depending on where they are on the body and how thick the skin is, but the common wart is often round, firm and raised, with a rough surface (see pictures).
+Warts vary in appearance depending on where they are on the body and how thick the skin is, but the common wart is often round, firm and raised, with a rough surface.
 On close inspection, many tiny black dots may be seen in the centre, caused by ruptured blood vessels.

 The majority (70%) of all warts are found on the fingers and hands.
 Warts commonly occur around fingernails, especially in children and can lead to a depression in the nail matrix, causing grooves to develop in the nails.
 Verrucas, which are warts on the feet account for 25% of all wart virus infections.
 These can be painful during walking.

-When Diphencyprone (DCP) is applied to the skin (painted onto the warts every 2-4 weeks), it boosts the immune response and this helps to clear the virus responsible for causing warts and verrucas.
+Diphencyprone is a chemical treatment which can be applied to the wart as treatment.
+When Diphencyprone (DCP) is applied to the skin (painted onto the warts every 2-4 weeks), it boosts the immune response and this helps to clear the virus responsible for causing warts and verrucae.
 Most patients with warts will respond to treatment with DCP.
 If your warts have not responded to standard therapies, there is a good chance they may be cleared with DCP therapy.

 Wart & Verruca treatments we offer include: